 What is bankruptcy and restructuring law?

-Tom Kessler, associate: Most people think of “bankruptcy law” as formal, court-supervised restructuring under the bankruptcy code (or foreign equivalents).
+Tom Kessler, partner: Most people think of “bankruptcy law” as formal, court-supervised restructuring under the bankruptcy code (or foreign equivalents).
 That is definitely a large part of our practice, but it also includes advising on issues unique to companies or entities in financial distress or who may be close to insolvency, as well as legal issues that arise in the context of out-of-court debt restructurings.

 What kind of work is involved day to day?

 LB: Because restructuring is a hybrid practice that spans the litigation and corporate skill sets, every day is a different adventure.
-Literally today, I spent the morning preparing for and arguing at a hearing, and spent most of the afternoon assisting a client with negotiations and drafting on a key supply contract.
+Literally today, I spent the morning preparing for and arguing at a hearing and then spent most of the afternoon assisting a client with negotiations and drafting on a key supply contract.

 “There’s no feeling like winning a motion in court or obtaining bankruptcy court approval for a request.”

 What are the highs and lows of the practice?

 HK: The highs definitely come from the achievements we are able to obtain on behalf of our clients, often involving opportunities to interact with the bankruptcy court.
 There’s no feeling like winning a motion in court or obtaining bankruptcy court approval for a request.
 Of course, obtaining a favorable settlement for our client can also be part of the high.